snkinard/240-MP-Flipper-Remote/README.md

 240-MP Remote is a standalone Flipper Zero Bluetooth controller for Anthony Caccese’s [240-MP](https://github.com/anthonycaccese/240-MP).
 It sends standard keyboard input over Bluetooth Low Energy, requiring no additional software or configuration on 240-MP hosts that support Bluetooth keyboards.

 This is an independent, unofficial community project.
-It is not affiliated with or endorsed by 240-MP, Anthony Caccese, or Flipper Devices.
+It is not affiliated with or endorsed by Flipper Devices.

 ## Install